 How much does using a tablet cost?

-Restaurants can choose to download the Order Manager app on their own Android tablet for free, or use a DoorDash tablet with the Order Manager app pre-installed for free for 30 days, then $6 per week in the U.S., $3 per week in Canada, and $0 per week in Australia.
+Restaurants can choose to download the Order Manager app on their own Android tablet for free, or use a DoorDash tablet with the Order Manager app pre-installed for free for the length of their free trial, then $6 per week in the US, $3 per week in Canada, and $0 per week in Australia and New Zealand.

 Can DoorDash merchants pause orders?